Clicky

 Custom

-If it’s got to be loud, then you got to get the custom speaker job done on your jet ski.
+If it’s got to be loud, then you got to get the custom speaker job done on your watercraft.
 Many audio places will do it, even the ones that do cars and trucks.
 This option will be the most expensive one but the best-looking one.

-I’ve had people do this to their sparks which work well for speakers like this picture below shows.
+I’ve had people do this to their Sparks, which works well for speakers, like this picture below shows.

-Another negative (and it’s pretty big too) is that they have to cut holes into your jet ski.
-The holes will be for the speakers to go through.
+Another negative (and it’s pretty big, too) is that they have to cut holes into your PWC.
+The holes will be for the speaker-drivers to go through.
 The bigger the hole, the more it weakens the structure of the body.

-These holes and speakers might even lower the resale value of the jet ski if the next owner doesn’t want it.
-When it comes to resale value, it’s best to keep the jet ski looking stock because the next guy might not care how cool it looks.
+These holes might even lower the resale value of the craft if the next owner doesn’t want it.
+When it comes to resale value, it’s best to keep the machine looking stock because the next guy might not care how cool it looks.

 Even with the few negatives, there is nothing like having a sound system that can overpower some of the boats on the water.
 Plus, it looks cool too.